Eric Norstad: Career

-Post graduation Norstad was offered work as a draftsman at Harmon, Prey, and Detrich, an architecture firm in Seattle Washington.
-In order to subsidize his career as an aspiring architect Norstad began making stoneware pottery.
-In 1957 Norstad was the recipient of a The Louis Comfort Tiffany Foundation grant, which enabled him to build a small kiln and set up a pottery operation from their home.
+After graduation, Norstad was offered work as a draftsman at Harmon, Prey, and Detrich, an architecture firm in Seattle, Washington.
+To subsidize his career as an aspiring architect Norstad began making stoneware pottery.
+In 1957, Norstad was the recipient of a The Louis Comfort Tiffany Foundation grant, which enabled him to build a small kiln and set up a pottery operation from their home.
 Many of Norstad's early patrons were fellow architects, artists, and classmates.
 Norstad started as a kitchen potter making mugs, jugs, bowls and plates.
 In the late 1950s Norstad began judging state fairs and pottery shows and teaching workshops through the Association of Clay and Glass Artists of California.

 In 1959, Norstad moved his growing family to Marin County, California.
 He built a kiln in the basement of their new home and began selling pots at street fairs and at word of mouth home pottery sales.

-In 1960 Norstad was asked to join architects Warren Callister and Jack Payne as an architect at their firm Callister and Payne in Tiburon, California.
+In 1960, Norstad was asked to join architects Warren Callister and Jack Payne as an architect at their firm, Callister and Payne, in Tiburon, California.
 Norstad worked on multiple residential projects in Northern California while continuing to make ceramics on the side.
-Soon Callister and other architects began commissioning unique ceramic pieces from Norstad such as fireplace fronts, chimney pots, large planter pots, and decorative relief murals.
+Soon, Callister and other architects began commissioning unique ceramic pieces from Norstad such as fireplace fronts, chimney pots, large planter pots, and decorative relief murals.

 In 1962, Norstad left Callister and Payne, and opened Norstad Pottery building a larger kiln on their property.
 Norstad credits much of his success to the right time and place.
 The 1960s American craft movement was taking off and individual artists were able to make a living.
-With business booming Norstad hired other potters to help with production, including Toru Hasegawa, Jack Sears, and Michael Campbell to help with production.
+With business booming, Norstad hired other potters to help with production, including Toru Hasegawa, Jack Sears, and Michael Campbell to help with production.
+During the 1970s, Christopher Westfal, Wynn Hayakawa, Conrad Calimpong, Danny Goodman, and Gary Beaver worked some years in the basement studio.

 In 1975, Norstad Pottery moved to a 3,000 square foot studio in Sausalito, California.
-In 1976 Ruth Norstad opened a retail storefront on Bridgeway Avenue with an emphasis on the basins.
+In 1976, Ruth Norstad opened a retail storefront on Bridgeway Avenue with an emphasis on the basins.
 The line of pottery continued to expand with stoneware kitchen and bathroom sinks proving very popular.
 Later they opened a store in Carmel, California.
 In 1982, Norstad designed an 8,000 square foot pottery which was built in Richmond, California with the help of his three sons, his son in-law, and their friends.
 Norstad Pottery operated from the Richmond location until Eric Norstad retired in 1998.